rsoury/ic-verity-demo/README.md

    dfx deps deploy
    ```

-   **Note**: If this step fails, please refer to the [Verity Managed Verifier](https://github.com/usherlabs/verity-dp/tree/main/ic/managed/verifier) to build and deploy it on your local IC node (which should be running via `dfx start`).
+   **Note**: If this step fails with the error outlined below, please refer to the [Verity Managed Verifier](https://github.com/usherlabs/verity-dp/tree/main/ic/managed/verifier) to build and deploy it on your local IC node (which should be running via `dfx start`).

 8. Deploy the demo canister